Counterdiabatic Optimised Local Driving: An Introduction to Counterdiabatic Optimised Local Driving

 With COLD, we have two methods to improve on the existing LCD protocol.
 As previously shown in Refs.~\cite{claeys_floquet-engineering_2019,prielinger_diabatic_2020}, there is a possibility to add more terms to the LCD making it less local, \@e.g.~through long-range interactions.
 In the spin chain case, we could take the aforementioned sum over $\sigma^y$ terms to be the \textit{first-order} anzatz for the LCD, where higher-order ans\"{a}tze might contain sets of operators $\{\mathcal{O}_{\rm LCD}\}$ with terms odd in $\sigma^y$ such as $\sigma^y_j\sigma^{(z,x)}_{j+1}$.
 This procedure generally improves the performance of CD protocols at the expense of adding more complex operators which may be experimentally impractical depending on the scenario.
-Alternately, with COLD and the introduction of additional local control fields to the Hamiltonian, we can improve the performance of LCD at a fixed complexity of the CD term.
-If these extra control fields vanish at the beginning and at the end of the protocol, they do not affect the adiabatically connected states, but they can significantly modify the adiabatic landscape at intermediate couplings to enhance the performance of the given order of LCD.
+Alternately, with COLD and the introduction of additional local control fields to the Hamiltonian, we can improve the performance of LCD at a fixed complexity of the CD term by significantly modifying the adiabatic landscape at intermediate couplings to enhance the performance of the given order of LCD.

-In order to optimize for the additional fields, in this work, we use methods of quantum optimal control.
-However, we note that such optimization can be done locally by requiring that the next order variational correction to the CD terms is small along the optimal landscape.
-This local optimization may be advantageous in that it does not require knowledge of the wave function and in this sense is not limited by small system sizes.
+In this work we pursue two directions of optimising the local control fields: numerical optimisation of the dynamics and minimisation of the higher order LCD terms.
+For the most part we will focus on numerical optimisation of the dynamics directly, as these will reach optimal values for specific protocols when implemented.
+COLD opens the possibility of minimising the higher order LCD terms instead, which benefits from not requiring calculation of the systems dynamics.
+This approach, as discussed in Sec.~\ref{sec:minimisation}, allows for optimal control procedures using COLD to be implemented for large systems that would be cumbersome for procedures that require the numerical optimisation of the dynamics.

+We also note that while it may seem prudent to treat the LCD coefficients $\alpha(t)$ as control pulses which may be parameterised and optimised in the same way that $f$ is, we find that this method fails to perform well compared to using the variational form of the LCD as we have done.
+This is likely due to a difficulty in choosing an accurate form of the drive as well as parameterising it.
+On top of that, the loss function space in this case may become intractable when compared to that of COLD as we have presented it in this section.

 Furthermore, we compare COLD to the use of CRAB, as discussed in Sec.~\ref{sec:OptCont}.
 An advantage of COLD is that it can be combined with many advanced optimal control procedures, owing to the standard way additional control fields are introduced to the Hamiltonian.
 In this work we find the combination of COLD and CRAB particularly useful and we will refer to this as COLD-CRAB.